 What Do Vivid Dreams During Pregnancy Mean?

 During pregnancy, your dreams can become weirder or more vivid than usual.
-You may be wondering what these dreams mean and why they seem particularly unusual.
+You may wonder what these dreams mean and why they seem unusual.

-Read on to find out what might be behind your strange or bad dreams during pregnancy, and what you can do to keep them from affecting your sleep.
+Read on to find out what might be behind your strange or bad dreams during pregnancy, and how to keep them from affecting your sleep.

 What Causes Vivid Dreams During Pregnancy?

-Just like with “pregnancy brain,” experts are not 100 percent certain what could be behind any weird or vivid “pregnancy dreams” you might have.
+Just like with “pregnancy brain” experts are not 100% certain what could be behind any weird or vivid dreams during pregnancy you might have.
 Here, however, are some common hypotheses as to why these strange dreams might occur:

-Over the course of your pregnancy, your body goes through significant physical changes, including changing hormone levels.
-These changes can affect your mood and also the way your brain processes information.
-This might be what triggers unusual dreams, especially in the third trimester.
+Throughout your pregnancy, your body undergoes major changes, like fluctuating hormone levels.
+These shifts can influence your mood and how your brain processes information.
+This might lead to unusual dreams, particularly in the third trimester.

 Common Pregnancy Dreams

-Common dreams about your baby can include dreaming that
+Common pregnancy dreams about your baby may include dreaming that

 Though dreams can mean different things for the dreamer, here are some common pregnancy dream themes and some possible meanings: